Cranial Fluid Dynamics

 Exploring the forces that alter the fluid rhythm and tides of the craniosacral system

 The cranial fluid system is a powerful self-organizing homeostatic system inherent in all of us.
-Its therapeutic use was discovered in the early twentieth century by osteopath William Garner Sutherland.
+Its therapeutic use was discovered in the very early twentieth century by osteopath Dr William Garner Sutherland DO.

 He started to look at the interior of the brain and its physical structures.
 He was looking for a simple engineering solution, as this was the tenets of the osteopathic idea: structure governs function.
-He started at the dural mechanism known as the tentorium and the two falx cerebri and cerebellum.
-These sickle shaped membranes partially bifurcated the brain vertically, and held the brain horizontally within the posterior aspect of the skull, holding aloft the cerebrum from the bellow shaped cerebelli below.
+He started looking closely at the dural mechanism known as the tentorium and the falx cerebri and falx cerebelli.
+These four sickle-shaped membranes partially bifurcated the brain vertically, and also held the brain horizontally within the posterior aspect of the skull, holding aloft the cerebrum from the bellow shaped cerebelli below.
 He named these membranes the RTM or reciprocal tension membrane.
-He postulated that these supportive and rather inelastic structures held a potent tension between the bones and the contents and had an intrinsic tendency towards movement, when an alteration occurred in the vertical and horizontal dimensions.
+He postulated that these supportive and rather inelastic structures held a potent tension between the bones and the contents (of the cranium) and had an intrinsic tendency towards movement, when an alteration occurred in the vertical and horizontal dimensions.
 This change of shape initiated very minute bony changes which the sutures, still patent, allowed.

 An engineering approach